ben-norton/stadocgen-development/README.md

 ### Important Changes between routes.py and freeze.py
 1. In freeze.py, all route names must be bound with both leading and trailing forward slashes.
 2. When refreshing freeze.py with changes to routes.py, the leading 'app/' must be removed from every reference to an external files (e.g., markdown content files)

+### Notes
+1. If you primarily use conda for virtual environments and package management, you may encounter issue with frozen flask.
+The only solution at the moment requires editing the package source files, which is ill-advised.
+Fortunately, the same problems have not been encountered when using the package manager, PIP, and a native python virtual environment.

 LtC Pipeline
 Source: https://github.com/ben-norton/stadocgen/tree/main/app/build